Football Nation

 Football Nation (フットボールネーション, Futtobōru Nēshon) is a Japanese manga series written and illustrated by Yuki Otake.
 It began serialization in Shogakukan's Big Comic Superior magazine in December 2009.

+Synopsis

+Yukari Ogata, a female photographer, goes to cover Tokyo Crusade, which has a strange recruitment ad that reads, "Looking for players with beautiful legs!!"
+There she meets a boy named Chihiro Oki, who has an incredible talent for soccer.
+Tokyo Crusade's coach Mikiyasu Takahashi, declares that he is serious about winning the Emperor's Cup, and Oki, who has a complicated past, find common ground, and the two begin their journey towards the Emperor's Cup finals.

 Publication

 Written and illustrated by Yuki Otake, Football Nation began serialization in Shogakukan's Big Comic Superior magazine on December 11, 2009.
-The series went on hiatus on August 28, 2020 due to Otake's recovery from breast cancer surgery.
+The series went on hiatus on August 28, 2020, due to Otake's recovery from breast cancer surgery.
 It resumed serialization on July 9, 2021.
-Its chapters have been compiled into nineteen tankōbon volumes as of December 2024.
+Its chapters have been compiled into twenty tankōbon volumes as of December 2025.

 In July 2016, the series had an illustration collaboration with fellow soccer manga series Aoashi and Be Blues! which are also published by Shogakukan in the magazines Big Comic Spirits and Weekly Shōnen Sunday respectively.